-The forecasts for RE energy demand over the period 2013-2030 were based on two VAR model scenarios.
+Forecasts for RE energy demand over the period 2013-2030 were based on two VAR model scenarios.
 Scenario 1 assumes a high level of economic growth, while Scenario 2 assumes a low level of economic growth.
-Growth estimates were based on the World Bank database of annual GDP growth ratio for the countries.
+Growth estimates are based on the World Bank database of annual GDP growth ratio for the countries.
 These scenarios assume some level of economic growth because many scholars and institutions (such as the IEA, World Bank) anticipate positive growth rates for these countries.
 This paper used GDP and electricity prices as predictors for the forecast because they play a role in RE consumption.

-For RE consumption in the UK, Figure 5 indicates an obvious trend of rising renewable consumption.
-In 2030, RE consumption is forecast at 6.87 billion kilowatt-hours and for a high and low level of economic growth 7.78 and 7.02 billion kilowatt-hours are forecasted, respectively.
+For RE consumption for the UK, Figure 5 indicates an obvious trend of rising renewable consumption.
+In 2030, RE consumption is forecast at 6.87 billion kilowatt-hours and for a high level of economic growth and low-level economic growth 7.78 and 7.02 billion kilowatt-hours are forecasted, respectively.

 Figure 6 shows the forecasting for RE consumption in Turkey.
-The forecasting trend graph in Figure 3 shows a steady upward slope for the coming years.
-In 2030, RE consumption is forecast at 4.48 billion kilowatt-hours while with a high and low level of economic growth 4.81 and 4.56 billion kilowatt-hours are forecasted, respectively.
-Furthermore, the obvious RE consumption drop in 2001 addressed Turkey's 2000-2001 financial crisis since it may have affected the forecast results.
+The forecasting trend graph in Figure 3 shows a slowly upward slope for the coming years.
+In 2030, RE consumption is forecast at 4.48 billion kilowatt-hours while with a high and low level of economic growth 4.81 and 4.56 billion kilowatt-hours are forcasted, respectively.
+Furthermore, the obvious RE consumption drop in 2001 for Turkey, which addressed Turkey's 2000-2001 financial crisis since it may affect the forecast results.

-In Figure 7, the total renewable consumption fluctuated over the period.
+In Figure 7, total renewable consumption fluctuated over the period.
 RE consumption is expected to stabilize in future years.
-The forecast of RE consumption for Nigeria is basically the historical average.
+The forecast of RE consumption for Nigeria is basically just the historical average.
 The forecast did not reflect the recent peak in 2003-2005 and the drop in 2009.
 In 2030, RE consumption is forecast at 1.77 billion kilowatt-hours, while with a high and low level of economic growth 1.75 and 1.76 billion kilowatt-hours are forecasted, respectively.

-Based on the vector autoregressive model of the three case study countries, the estimated RE consumption for the years 2015, 2020, 2025, and 2030 are presented in Table 12.
-The forecast illustrates the apparent growth of consumption of RE in the UK and Turkey, but not in Nigeria.
+Based on the vector autoregressive model of the three countries, the estimated RE consumption for the years 2015, 2020, 2025, and 2030 are presented in Table 12.
+The forecasting shows an apparent growth of consumption of RE in the UK and Turkey, but not in Nigeria.